dustinpfister/blog_posts/_posts/threejs-vector3-distance-to.md

 ```

 ## 3 - Move an object to a point, and adjust the rate by distance example

+So now that I have a basic example out of the way it is time to start looking into a few use case examples of the distance to method.
+In this example I am changing the rate at which one point is moving to another point based on the distance to that point.

 ```js
 (function () {